The Uproar over Man Ray

 Hmm, provocative, in a good way.
 This art is meant to represent the unequal-status that women still suffer from in the world.
 It is meant to describe the current state of affairs.

-A few more clicks, I find this piece by the National Catholic Register.
+A few more clicks, I find this piece in the National Catholic Register.

 “What is behind this choice of female bondage image by the (all male) Pontifical Council for Culture?” the group asked in a press release.
 “What message does it seek to convey?”